Alwaki/AD_EYE/object_detection/README.md

 To launch this package type: roslaunch object_detection object_detection_main.launch in a terminal.

-* This will launch the object detection algorithm for each turtlbots as well as one instance of darknet ros for each turtlebot.
+* This will launch the object detection algorithm for each turtlebots as well as one instance of darknet ros for each turtlebot.

 ### Launch files

 * object_detection_main.launch
 * object_detection.launch